-Tampa Bay Water can’t protect your drinking water alone.
-Source water protection isn’t just for utilities and regulators.
+Tampa Bay Water can’t protect your drinking water alone and source water protection isn’t just for utilities and regulators.
 Communities and individual citizens also need to do their part to protect the quality of our drinking water.

-If you or someone you know might like to get involved in a source water protection project, find more information in our brochure and when you’re ready, download an application.
+If you or someone you know might like to get involved in a source water protection project, find more information in our brochure and when you’re ready, complete a mini-grant application.

 - Carefully handle potentially dangerous substances and properly use and store chemicals.